rittaschool/ritta/CONTRIBUTING.md

 # Thank you for thinking about contributing to the Ritta project!

 We're happy to see you wanting to contibute to this project, and here's some guidelines and tips to make contributing easy.
-If you want more information about what is currently needed, you can contact the head developement team via email (roni@ritta.fi), and we'll be happy to help!
+If you want more information about what is currently needed, you can contact the head development team via email (roni@ritta.fi), and we'll be happy to help!
 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process